-For the Objective Bonus, the Committee has set a bonus range based on a target that is correlated with the Company's annual EPS.
+For the Objective Bonus, the Compensation Committee has set a bonus range based on a target that is correlated with the Company's annual EPS.
 The range for the Objective Bonus for Messrs.
-Murdy, George, Lane and Tanner will be 40 percent to 150 percent of 90 percent of their respective annual base salaries.
-For Ms. Shaeff the range for the Objective Bonus will be 40 percent to 150 percent of 30 percent of her annual base salary.
-The Objective Bonus is zero until a certain EPS threshold is met, it then scales from 40 percent to 100 percent on a straight-line basis as it moves from 75% of the EPS target to 100% of the EPS target.
-Should the Company's performance exceed the EPS target, it then scales from 100 percent to 150 percent on a straight-line basis as it moves from 100% of the EPS target to 155% of the EPS target.
-With regard to the Subjective Bonus, each executive is reviewed individually and at the sole discretion of the Committee is awarded a bonus within a set range of potential outcomes based on a percentage of annual base salary.
+Murdy, Lane and George will be 20 percent to 150 percent of 90 percent of their respective annual base salaries.
+For Ms. Shaeff and Mr. McKenna, the range for the Objective Bonus will be 20 percent to 150 percent of 30 percent of their respective annual base salaries.
+The Objective Bonus is zero until a certain EPS threshold is met, it then scales from 20 percent to 50 percent on a straight-line basis as it moves from 77 percent of the EPS target to 100 percent of the EPS target.
+Should the Company's performance exceed the EPS target, it then scales from 50 percent to 150 percent on a straight-line basis as it moves from 100 percent of the EPS target to 172 percent of the EPS target.
+With regard to the Subjective Bonus, each executive is reviewed individually and at the sole discretion of the Compensation Committee is awarded a bonus within a set range of potential outcomes based on a percentage of annual base salary.
 For Messrs.
-Murdy, George, Lane, and Tanner, the range is 0 to 100 percent of 10 percent of annual base salary.
+Murdy, Lane, and George, the range is 0 to 100 percent of 10 percent of annual base salary; for Ms. Shaeff and Mr. McKenna, the range is 0 to 100 percent of annual base salary.